General Liability Insurance

 Accidents happen, even when you try to do everything right.
 General liability insurance means that if the worst happens, you and your family won’t be held financially responsible for any resulting lawsuits, medical costs, and property damage.

-Some other factors can include where your business is located, how many years of experience you have, and the financial stability of your operation.
+Some other factors can include where your business is located, how many years of experience you have, the financial stability of your operation, and how your business is formulated- for example LLC general liability insurance quotes may differ from those for another business type, such as a sole proprietorship.

-To see how much you could pay for general liability insurance coverage, just answer a few questions on our quote form and start comparing policies from the nation's top insurers.
+To see how much you could pay for general liability insurance coverage, just answer a few questions on our quote form to get your general liability quotes so you can start comparing policies from the nation’s top insurers.
 Once you find one you like, you can select it and buy 100% online or over your phone.

-• The number of employees you have in your company can play a role in how much you pay for your coverage.
+The number of employees you have in your company can play a role in how much you pay for your small business liability insurance.

 Think about it this way: The more employees you have, the greater the likelihood that they may cause damage in your office or on a customer’s property.